-Willie Mays had one of the greatest in the history of baseball.
-Joe DiMaggio said Willie Mays had the greatest throwing arm in baseball.
-Willie had 7,095 putouts, which is the all-time record for an outfielder.
-Known as the “Say Hey Kid,” Mays has been called the greatest all-around baseball player because of his speed, hitting and fielding ability.
-He played in 24 All-Star games, had 12 Gold Glove awards, earned the Roberto Clemente Award in 1971 and was twice named the National League MVP.
+Willie Mays had one of the greatest statistical careers in baseball history.
+He recorded 7,095 putouts, which is the all-time record for an outfielder.
+Nicknamed the “Say Hey Kid,” Mays has been called the greatest all-around baseball player because of his speed, hitting and fielding ability.
+He played in 24 All-Star games, won 12 Gold Glove awards, earned the Roberto Clemente Award in 1971 and was twice named the National League MVP.
 His career batting average was .302.
 He had 3,283 hits, 1,903 RBIs and 660 career home runs.
-He hit four HRs in one game in 1961.
+He hit four home runs in a single game in 1961.
 Mays played for the Giants until 1972, when he was traded to the New York Mets.
 Later that year, the Giants retired his number “24” Mays was elected to the Professional Baseball Hall-of-Fame in 1979.